chingu-voyages/v9-geckos-team-03/README.md

 Recipe App | Voyage-9 | https://chingu.io/

 # Description
-This project is part of Chingu's Voyage 8 cohort.
+This project is part of Chingu's Voyage 9 cohort.
 It's about a Recipe App, a place to share and find recipes made by home cooks like you.
 Recipe App will make sharing ,saving and adding photos for recipes easy for everyone.
-This app will help you become a chief and increase you cooking skills.
+This app will help you increase your cooking skills.

 # Built With
 * HTML